-Scotland produces estimates of healthy life expectancy (HLE), Scottish healthy life expectancy (SHLE), that differ slightly from our estimates of HLE.
+Scotland produces estimates of HLE, Scottish healthy life expectancy (SHLE), that differ slightly from ONS estimates of HLE.
 This is because different survey sources are used; SHLE is based on the Scottish Health Survey.

-There are a number of issues that arise when trying to compare health state life expectancies (HSLEs) derived from different sources or methods.
-In general, HSLEs are sensitive to:
+There are a number of issues that arise when trying to compare HEs derived from different sources or methods.
+In general HEs are sensitive to:

-- the survey mode, for example, face-to-face interview, telephone interviews or postal or online surveys
+the survey mode, for example, face-to-face interview, telephone interviews or postal surveys

-Differences between HSLEs for different countries can often be explained by differences in these issues.
-It is therefore important that they are considered before attempting comparisons between countries.
+Differences between HEs for different countries can often be explained by differences in these points.
+It is therefore important that they are taken into account before attempting comparisons between countries.

-HSLEs are calculated in other European member states and the issues described in this section have also been highlighted in a comprehensive review (Bone and others, 1995).
+HEs are calculated in other European member states and the issues highlighted in this sectionhave been highlighted in a comprehensive review (Bone et al., 1995).

 Accessibility and clarity

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
 Our website also offers users the option to download the narrative in PDF format.
 In some instances other software may be used, or may be available on request.
 For further information please refer to the contact details at the beginning of this report.